 b.
-Provide the complaint no later than two (2) business days from its receipt to the outside independent legal counsel retained by the County to conduct an objective fact-finding investigation for a complaint of sex discrimination or retaliation.

-c.
-Ensure that any investigation conducted by outside independent legal counsel is promptly and that the results completed and recommendations of the investigator are provided to the Queen Anne's County's Department of Human Resources in a timely manner, but no later than thirty-five (35) days from the date the complaint is received by the investigator so that the Sheriff can respond to the complaining party in writing.
+Provide the complaint no later than two (2) business days from its receipt to the outside independent legal counsel retained by the County for their recommendation on whether an investigation is warranted by the Internal Affairs Division of the Maryland State Police or other outside law enforcement agency. c.
+Ensure that the recommendations of the outside independent legal counsel are provided to the Queen Anne's County's Department of Human Resources in a timely manner, but no later than thirty-five (35) days from the date the complaint is received so that the Sheriff can respond to the complaining party in writing.